Shadrake v Attorney-General: Clear and present danger test

 With regard to the latter extreme, the Court of Appeal held that the concept of a real risk should not be equated with the concept of a clear and present danger as the two concepts have different meanings.
 The concept of a clear and present danger is a more stringent standard compared to the concept of a real risk.
 The latter encompasses the former but not vice versa.

 The Court proceeded to reject the clear and present danger test for the following reasons.
 To begin with, the test is linked to the United States' unique culture and constitutional position on freedom of speech, which does not represent the position in most Commonwealth jurisdictions and Singapore.
 In particular, the First Amendment to the United States Constitution is quite different from the corresponding provisions in the respective constitutions of Commonwealth jurisdictions.
 The Court cautioned that the United States approach should not be followed as it could result in possible abuse and negation of the right itself.
-Furthermore, the Court emphasized that the real risk test is already a weighty test which pays the correct attention to the balance between the right to freedom of speech and the possibility of its abuse.
+Furthermore, the Court emphasised that the real risk test is already a weighty test which pays the correct attention to the balance between the right to freedom of speech and the possibility of its abuse.